i-jurij/appointment_javascript/README.md

 # A js for displaying the time for making an appointment with a specialist.

+In "minimized_example" is current minimized version with examples files of HTML page and PHP scripts on server.

 ## Pieces

 Type of calendar: "short", "month" or "schedule"